michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 15. And he counselled them, and said to them, Look and beware of the leaven of the Pharishee, and of the leaven of Herodes.

-16. And they reasoned one with another,One with one. saying, Because we have no bread.
+16. And they reasoned one with another,

 17. But Jeshu knew, and said to them, Why reason you because you have no bread? do you not yet know nor under stand? is your heart still hard?